tripathiarpan20/text-generation-docker/README.md

 Pull requests and issues on [GitHub](https://github.com/ashleykleynhans/text-generation-docker) are welcome.
 Bug fixes and new features are encouraged.

-You can contact me and get help with deploying your Serverless worker to RunPod on the RunPod Discord Server below, my username is **ashleyk**.
+You can contact me and get help with deploying your container to RunPod on the RunPod Discord Server below, my username is **ashleyk**.

 <a target="_blank" href="https://discord.gg/pJ3P2DbUUq">![Discord Banner 2](https://discordapp.com/api/guilds/912829806415085598/widget.png?style=banner2)</a>